Pickpocketing: Pickpocketing in the 17th and 18th centuries

 The 17th and 18th centuries saw a significant number of men and women pickpockets, operating in public and/or private places and stealing different types of items.
-Some of those pickpockets were caught and prosecuted for their theft, however, in most cases, they managed to avoid punishment (whether they were skilful enough not to get caught or they were acquitted in Court).
-Although we refer to them as "pickpockets" today, this is not necessarily how they were called in the 17th century: they were sometimes referred to as "cut-purses", as can be seen in some 17th-century ballads.
+Some of those pickpockets were caught and prosecuted for their theft, however, in most cases, they managed to avoid punishment (whether they were skilful enough not to get caught or they were acquitted in court).

-At the time, pockets were not yet sewn to clothes, as they are today.
-This means that pockets were a little purse that people wore close to their body.
+In the 17th century, pickpockets were sometimes referred to as "cut-purses", as can be seen in some 17th century ballads.
+At that time, pockets were not yet sewn to clothes, as they are today.
+This means that the pockets were a small purse that people wore close to their body.
 This was especially true for women, since men's pockets were sewn "into the linings of their coats".
 Women's pockets were worn beneath a piece of clothing, and not "as opposed to pouches or bags hanging outside their clothes".
 These external pockets were still in fashion until the mid-19th century.